-This series should work very well for home educators since it works best taught one-on-one or in small groups.
-The series begin at preschool level and continues through sixth grade.
+This series should work very well for home educators since it works best when taught one-on-one or in small groups.
+The series begins at preschool level and continues through sixth grade.

 While the worktexts were written to be used as either core texts or supplements, they are comprehensive enough to serve as your core texts.
 There are fewer problems to solve in these books than in other programs—fewer problems per page although the books are quite large.
 So you might supplement Mathematical Reasoning books with additional hands-on activities, games, or practice problems, and you might also use the Mathematical Reasoning Supplements I describe at the end of this review.
 The first three books include a suggestion that you check out the National Library of Virtual Manipulatives at http://nlvm.usu.edu/en/nav/vlibrary.html, a free website where students can work on math activities with simulated manipulatives.
 This site has activities up through high school level so you might also want to access it if you are using upper-level courses or any other math program for that matter.